 LOS ANGELES--(BUSINESS WIRE)--

-Glancy Prongay & Murray LLP (“GPM”), a national investors rights law firm, announces that a class action lawsuit has been filed on behalf of investors that acquired Mammoth Energy Services, Inc. (“Mammoth Energy” or the “Company”) (NASDAQ: TUSK) securities between October 19, 2017 and June 5, 2019, inclusive (the “Class Period”).
-Mammoth Energy investors have until August 6, 2019 to file a lead plaintiff motion.
+Glancy Prongay & Murray LLP (“GPM”), a global investors rights law firm, announces that a class action lawsuit has been filed on behalf of investors that acquired Cardinal Health, Inc. (“Cardinal Health” or the “Company”) (NYSE: CAH) common stock between March 2, 2015 and May 2, 2018, inclusive (the “Class Period”).
+Cardinal Health investors have until September 30, 2019 to file a lead plaintiff motion.

 If you are a shareholder who suffered a loss, click here to participate.